HERA-Team/hera-images/README.md

 See the description of the [`test-librarian-db`] image for a summary of the configuration that the Librarian is preloaded with.

+Inside the image, the librarian source code is stored in `/var/www/html`, so if you use Docker’s `-v` option to mount a Git checkout of the librarian at that location, you can test code changes on the fly.

 Running a Test Rig
 ==================